Dave (film): Plot

-Dave's charm and enthusiasm for life changes Mitchell’s previously grumpy image and increases his popularity.
-First Lady Ellen Mitchell, who has been privately estranged from her husband for years, is initially convinced that Dave is her husband and treats him with contempt on the few occasions they see each other.
-When Dave accompanies her to a homeless shelter, for which she is a staunch advocate, she sees his empathy towards a shy boy and begins to soften towards him.
-Her fury returns, though, after Bob forges Mitchell’s signature on the veto of a public works bill that included funding for the shelter.
-Dave, after consulting his accountant friend Murray Blum, works with the Cabinet to restore the funding.
-A furious Bob threatens to destroy Dave, but Alan vows to expose their scheme if he does.
+Dave's charm and enthusiasm improves Mitchell's image and popularity.
+First Lady Ellen Mitchell, who has been estranged from her husband for years, initially suspects nothing and treats Dave with contempt on the few occasions they see each other.
+When she sees Dave's empathy towards a shy boy at a homeless shelter for which she is a staunch advocate, she begins to soften towards him.
+Her fury returns, though, after Bob forges Mitchell's signature on the veto of a bill that included funding for the shelter.
+Dave, after consulting his accountant friend Murray Blum, works with the Cabinet to restore the funding through a series of cuts and reinvestments.
+A furious Bob threatens to destroy Dave, but Alan vows to expose their scheme if he does and all three of them will end up in jail.

-Ellen, having witnessed Dave's considerable efforts to save the shelter, confronts Dave and he admits he is an impostor.
-Dave has Duane escort them to the secret hospital room beneath the White House, where Mitchell remains in a coma.
-They both resolve to leave the White House, but become closer after spending a night out alone together.
-Ellen tells Dave she's gone along with the charade of being happily married to Bill because she thought she could help people as First Lady.
-Dave tells her he wishes he could do the same.
-They begin to fall in love and choose to stay.
+Ellen, having witnessed Dave's considerable efforts to save the shelter, tricks him into admitting he is an impostor and asks to see her husband.
+Dave has Duane escort them to a secret hospital room beneath the White House, where Mitchell remains in a coma.
+They are told he will not recover.
+They both resolve to leave the White House, but after spending a night out alone together, they begin to fall in love.
+Ellen tells Dave she has gone along with the charade of a happy marriage because she thought that as First Lady, she could help people.
+Dave tells her he wishes he could.